jpfairbanks/asonam2013/README.md

 ### Betwenness Centrality BC
 BC can be computed using the command

-   `./code/stinger/main ./data/ ./output -a b`
+   `./code/stinger/main data/ output -a b`

-head BC.csv
+TODO: include `head BC.csv`
 We find that the most central users are the media outlets and government officials.
 This confirms the findings in Ediger et al. The interesting things are the dynamics of this list which will be discussed later <pointer to discussion>.

 ### community detection